This guide describes how to create a Micronaut

 the default package com.example in a directory named GettingStarted.
 The application ZIP

 file will be downloaded to your default downloads directory.
-Unzip it, open it in Visual Studio (VS) Code, and
+Unzip it, open it in your code editor, and

 proceed to the next steps.